vishvAsa/vishvAsa.github.io/content/conversations/YT/AchAraH/gopAla-bhaTTa_facts_vs_stories.md

 - **ShaT-sandarbha abandonment**.
 Obscure vAdikesari-saumya-jAmAtR (ALagiya manavALa jIyar) cited.
 Sparse shrI-bhAShya 1.1, 2 citations in initial sandarbhas.
 (ShaT-sandarbhaH/meta/contributions)
 - jIva was made by rUpa and sanAtana to write it ("रूप-सनातनौ विलेखयतः").
 - Lived for 20+ years after ShaT-sandarbha completion.
 Did not actively help or hinder jIva & co's program.
-- **Denied permission** for inclusion to Kṛṣṇadāsa Kavirāja Gosvāmī (chaitanya-charitAmRta).
+- **Denied permission** for inclusion to Kṛṣṇadāsa Kavirāja Gosvāmī (chaitanya-charitAmRta) as per Narahari Cakravartin in 18th CE.
 - respectful mentions of gopAla-bhaTTa by sanAtana and jIva, _not_ as a helper. even shrIdhara-svAmI is glorified by gosvAmins.
 Liberal with vRddha-vaiShNava-s.
 - Had students (one sent by jIva) and admirers in vRndAvana.
 - **shrIvaiShNa-puNDra use** by his parivAra.
 - **Official story problems.** द्राविड-हरिवंश-भट्टैक-चरण-शरण, Abandonment of sandarbhas, acknowldegement as non-sahAya by sanAtana and jIva. "prabodhAnanda-sarasvatI". sannyAsa.
 - **Story to better fit facts**.
 Arrival. **Disagreement** with rUpa and sanAtana.
-(ShaT-sandarbhaH/meta/contributions) Initial cooption.
+(ShaT-sandarbhaH/meta/contributions)
+- **Initial cooption**.
 Building an unorthodox religious movement, but wanted to insert some heft from a progressively unwilling orthodox bhakta.
 - Wisening up, retirement.
 R & S recruit nephew jIva.
 - **Good wishes** for vaiShNava growth.
 Consecrations.
 Some archanA training.
 - Continued **shrIvaiShNava affiliation**.
 "Belonging" meaning. puNDra. tridaNDi-sannyAsa?
+- **baladeva-vidyAbhUShaNa**. mAdhva identity.
-- Feeback welcome.
+- Feeback welcome.Further research - kRShNa-karNAmRta-bhAShya kRShNa-vallabhA, Sat-kriyāsāra-dīpikā